Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 Staying Up-to-Date {#upgrading}
 -------------------------------

+If you installed Psychtoolbox-3 for Linux from NeuroDebian, Debian or Ubuntu, your operating system will automatically notify you of new Psychtoolbox releases.
+After your approval, it will automatically upgrade the toolbox to the new version.

-Psychtoolbox-3 can be updated to the latest version by typing the following Matlab command:
+After a manual installation on OSX, Windows or Linux via `DownloadPsychtoolbox`, Psychtoolbox-3 can be updated to the latest version by typing the following Matlab command:

     >> UpdatePsychtoolbox